smartdevicelink/sdl_evolution/proposals/0041-appicon-resumption.md

 * Option 2:
 Supplement the proposal above with utilizing the hash id parameter in the RegisterAppInterface Request to allow the mobile app to decide when an app icon is resumed.

+## Previous Versions
+* A previous version of this proposal indicated the `iconResumed` parameter was mandatory, which was a major version change.